NextEra Energy, Inc. (NYSE:NEE) Position Trimmed by Optimal Asset Management Inc.

 Optimal Asset Management Inc. decreased its holdings in shares of NextEra Energy, Inc. (NYSE:NEE) by 2.4% in the 1st quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
 The fund owned 20,128 shares of the utilities provider’s stock after selling 499 shares during the period.
 Optimal Asset Management Inc.’s holdings in NextEra Energy were worth $1,522,000 as of its most recent SEC filing.

 A number of other hedge funds have also added to or reduced their stakes in the business.
 IHT Wealth Management LLC increased its stake in NextEra Energy by 5.7% during the first quarter.
 IHT Wealth Management LLC now owns 22,940 shares of the utilities provider’s stock valued at $1,735,000 after purchasing an additional 1,240 shares during the last quarter.
-Twinbeech Capital LP bought a new position in shares of NextEra Energy during the first quarter worth about $572,000.
-Steel Peak Wealth Management LLC grew its position in shares of NextEra Energy by 55.8% during the first quarter.
-Steel Peak Wealth Management LLC now owns 27,639 shares of the utilities provider’s stock worth $2,090,000 after acquiring an additional 9,896 shares during the last quarter.
-Gotham Asset Management LLC grew its position in shares of NextEra Energy by 12.2% during the first quarter.
-Gotham Asset Management LLC now owns 11,525 shares of the utilities provider’s stock worth $871,000 after acquiring an additional 1,255 shares during the last quarter.
-Finally, Holocene Advisors LP grew its position in shares of NextEra Energy by 129.3% during the first quarter.
-Holocene Advisors LP now owns 665,341 shares of the utilities provider’s stock worth $50,306,000 after acquiring an additional 375,237 shares during the last quarter.
+Twinbeech Capital LP bought a new stake in NextEra Energy during the first quarter valued at $572,000.
+Steel Peak Wealth Management LLC increased its stake in NextEra Energy by 55.8% during the first quarter.
+Steel Peak Wealth Management LLC now owns 27,639 shares of the utilities provider’s stock valued at $2,090,000 after purchasing an additional 9,896 shares during the last quarter.
+Gotham Asset Management LLC increased its stake in NextEra Energy by 12.2% during the first quarter.
+Gotham Asset Management LLC now owns 11,525 shares of the utilities provider’s stock valued at $871,000 after purchasing an additional 1,255 shares during the last quarter.
+Finally, Holocene Advisors LP increased its stake in NextEra Energy by 129.3% during the first quarter.
+Holocene Advisors LP now owns 665,341 shares of the utilities provider’s stock valued at $50,306,000 after purchasing an additional 375,237 shares during the last quarter.
 Hedge funds and other institutional investors own 74.73% of the company’s stock.

+NextEra Energy (NYSE:NEE) last posted its quarterly earnings data on Tuesday, April 20th.
+The utilities provider reported $0.67 earnings per share for the quarter, topping the consensus estimate of $0.59 by $0.08.
+The business had revenue of $3.73 billion during the quarter, compared to the consensus estimate of $5.01 billion.
+NextEra Energy had a net margin of 24.34% and a return on equity of 10.81%.
+The company’s quarterly revenue was down 19.2% compared to the same quarter last year.
+During the same quarter in the prior year, the company posted $0.59 earnings per share.
+On average, sell-side analysts expect that NextEra Energy, Inc. will post 2.52 EPS for the current fiscal year.

 The firm also recently declared a quarterly dividend, which was paid on Tuesday, June 15th.
 Shareholders of record on Wednesday, June 2nd were issued a $0.385 dividend.
 This represents a $1.54 dividend on an annualized basis and a yield of 2.00%.
 The ex-dividend date of this dividend was Tuesday, June 1st.
 NextEra Energy’s payout ratio is 66.67%.